PGA Tour Logo

 PGA Tour: Brand overview

 The PGA Tour formally emerged in 1968, stemming from tensions between professional golfers and the Professional Golfers’ Association of America (PGA of America), founded in 1916 to elevate golfers’ status and initially focused on instruction and promotion rather than tournaments.
-Initially dissatisfied with prize distribution, a group of players, including Gardner Dickinson, created American Professional Golfers, Inc., shortly replaced by the PGA’s Tournament Players Division under a negotiated autonomy.
-Earlier, the PGA of America had begun structuring competitions by forming a tournament department led by Robert Harlow and witnessing events like the creation of the Masters tournament.
-Post-World War II golf gained substantial popularity due to television coverage, enhancing visibility and prize money significantly by the 1980s.
-In 1975, under commissioner Deane Beman, the division officially became known as the PGA Tour and soon separated fully from the PGA of America.
+Initially dissatisfied with prize distribution, a group of players, including Gardner Dickinson, created American Professional Golfers, Inc., which the PGA’s Tournament Players Division shortly replaced under negotiated autonomy.
+Earlier, the PGA of America began structuring competitions by forming a tournament department led by Robert Harlow, and witnessed events such as the creation of the Masters tournament.
+Post-World War II golf gained substantial popularity due to television coverage, with prize money and visibility significantly enhanced by the 1980s.
+In 1975, under Commissioner Deane Beman, the division officially became known as the PGA Tour and soon fully separated from the PGA of America.
 Over the subsequent decades, developments such as the launch of the developmental Korn Ferry Tour, the introduction of the senior Champions circuit, and the creation of the FedEx Cup playoffs shaped its modern structure.
 Recently, challenges from LIV Golf prompted strategic changes, including a merger with DP World Tour and LIV Golf, signaling ongoing transformation.

 Meaning and History